-The MA in Counseling program is under review from the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the nationally recognized body for establishing standards for counselor education programs.
-CACREP has established clear standards and the program is designed according to these new standards.
+The MA in Counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the nationally recognized body for establishing standards for counselor education programs.

+CACREP has established clear standards, and the program is designed according to these new standards.